 - Has the attorney handled collaborative divorce cases in the past?

 - What specialized training has the attorney received?

 - How much will the attorney charge for his or her services?

-Los Angeles Collaborative Divorce Attorneys
+Speak to a Los Angeles Collaborative Divorce Attorney Today

 Are you thinking about getting a divorce, but aren’t sure that you and your spouse will be able to agree on the terms of the split?
 Do you think the issues that will need to be resolved are more complicated than you are comfortable handling on your own?
 Contact the Los Angeles collaborative divorce attorneys at Fernandez & Karney today to learn more about the collaborative law process.